Lithuanian business culture: Insights, challenges and success strategies 2025

 Core values in Lithuania business culture

-Trust is also important.
+Trust is extremely important.
 Every business deal and partnership in Lithuania is based on mutual trust with individuals preferring to first build on this trust before engaging in open and collaborative communication.

 Communication and business etiquette